 The Most Magnificent Waterfalls of the Columbia River Gorge

-Portland, Oregon is a city surrounded by natural beauty.
+Magnificent natural beauty surrounds the city of Portland, Oregon.
 There are many gorgeous waterfalls within a half hour drive of downtown.
 The beautiful Columbia River Gorge stretches for over 80 miles along the border of Washington and Oregon.
 This breathtaking canyon is home to over 70 waterfalls on the Oregon side alone, with 5 of the best being located within an hour from the city.
 If you love waterfalls, you are in luck, as the Columbia River Gorge is home to the highest concentration in the US.

-Although Portland tends to get much more press regarding its’ strong foodie scene & eclectic offerings, the nature surrounding the city is really its’ best asset.
+Although Portland tends to get much more press regarding its’ foodie scene & eccentric vibe, the nature surrounding the city is really its’ best asset.
 And, the best part of all, is that the natural offerings are easily accessible, even for tourists limited on time.
-Most of these falls can be viewed via a short hike or a scenic overlook, although hiking is a great way to get an upclose look at these natural wonders.
+Most of these falls are accessible via a short hike or a scenic overlook.
+However, hiking is the best way to enjoy an upclose look at these natural wonders.

 For tourists who want to save time and the extra costs associated with a car rental, I recommend signing up for a Half Day Gorge tour through Wildwood Adventures.
 This tour is super convenient for tourists staying downtown as the company conveniently picks you up from your hotel and takes you on a relaxing ride to 4 of the best area waterfalls, as well as the picturesque Vista House overlook.
 The guides are very friendly and knowledgeable about the Portland area in general, and go of their way to recommend various attractions & activities to incorporate into your trip itinerary.

 Although you could spend weeks viewing all of the waterfalls in the area, the tour is the best way to view the best-of-the-best in a short period of time.
 Here is a brief overview of the 4 waterfalls you will visit during your tour.